Chapter 1. Introduction

 -------

-Edits for the external1 VM:
+Edits for the external1 VM to use the serial console:

 -------